2021 Afghanistan–Iran clashes

 The 2021 Afghanistan–Iran clashes took place between the Islamic Emirate Armed Forces and the Iranian Border Guard Command along checkpoints on the Afghanistan–Iran border.
-Occurring on 1 December, the cross-border fighting saw troops of the Afghan Taliban capture several checkpoints on the Iranian side of the international border.
-The clashes ended later that day, after the two sides promptly came to an agreement that saw the Afghan force withdraw from all captured Iranian territory.
-Iran and the Islamic Emirate of Afghanistan subsequently referred to the incident as a "misunderstanding" and denied suffering any casualties, while various media reports reported casualties on both sides.
+The clashes occurred on the 1st of December, the cross-border fighting saw troops of the Islamic Emirate of Afghanistan capture several checkpoints on the Iranian side of the international border.
+The clashes ended later that day after the two sides promptly came to an agreement that saw the Taliban force withdraw from all captured Iranian territory.
+Iran and the Islamic Emirate of Afghanistan subsequently referred to the incident as a "misunderstanding" and denied suffering any casualties, although various media reports reported casualties on both sides.

 Background

 Relations between Iran, a primarily Shiite country, and the Taliban, dominated by Sunni fundamentalists, have historically been highly volatile.
 During the Taliban's rule of Afghanistan between 1996–2001, 10 Iranian diplomats from the consulate in Mazar-i-Sharif, were executed by the Taliban.
 This led to a military mobilization by Iran, which was resolved with the mediation of the United Nations.
 During the 2001 U.S. Invasion of Afghanistan, Iran cooperated with the U.S. forces and Iranian special forces supported the Northern Alliance during the capture of Herat.

 During the 2001–2021 War in Afghanistan Iran improved its relations with the Taliban, during the war the U.S. and the Islamic Republic of Afghanistan accused Iran of providing sanctuaries and material support to the Taliban.
 In 2010, an Iranian Quds Force officer, who described as a "key Taliban weapons facilitator" was captured by NATO forces in Afghanistan.
 In 2017, the Islamic Republic of Afghanistan accused Iran of directly aiding the Taliban in their offensive against the Afghan government forces in western Afghanistan and claimed that Iran had tried to destroy a dam in Herat province.
 Iran has denied the accusations of providing support to the Taliban.

 In the summer of 2021 the Taliban reestablished its rule over Afghanistan following the U.S. withdrawal from the country.
-In November 2021, National Resistance Front of Afghanistan's leader Ahmad Massoud and Hazara leader Ismail Khan met in Iran as part of their attempts to strengthen the Afghan opposition.
+In November 2021, National Resistance Front of Afghanistan's leader Ahmad Massoud and former warlord Ismail Khan met in Iran as part of their attempts to strengthen the Afghan opposition.